 Most soap also has other ingredients added to provide benefits to the soap, or to color or scent it.

 The soapmaking process will work with any animal or vegetable fat or oil, but not with petroleum- based oils.

 Traditional soaps were typically made with the most available oils/fats - those from animals.
 Lard and tallow make excellent soaps.
 With improvement in global trade over the last century, vegetable oils sourced both domestically and internationally have replaced a large portion of the tallow and lard previously used in soap making, particularly for commercial soaps.

 The chemical makeup of each different oil has an effect on the finished bar of soap.
-For example, olive oil makes a very hard bar of soap, but the bubbles are small and somewhat "slimy."
-Coconut oil, on the other hand, makes big, fluffy bubbles and a hard bar of soap, but the it can be drying to the skin.
+For example, olive oil makes a very hard bar of soap, with bubbles that are small and slick.
+Coconut oil, on the other hand, makes big, fluffy bubbles and a hard bar of soap, but it can be drying to the skin.

 Handcrafted soapmakers have the advantage of being able to formulate soaps using all types of basic and specialty oils in order to make their unique "perfect bar."
 While you are very likely to find coconut or palm kernel, olive, so or palm oils in many soaps, you will also see oils such as castor, apricot, avocado, almond, jojoba, hemp or other nut or seed oils, or butters such as cocoa, mango or shea butter.